Begoña Gómez

-María Begoña Gómez Fernández (born 29 January 1975) is the wife of Pedro Sánchez, the Prime Minister of Spain.
+María Begoña Gómez Fernández (born 24 March 1971) is the wife of Pedro Sánchez, the Prime Minister of Spain.
 Gómez was director of business outsourcing for the Inmark Group until her husband became Prime Minister of Spain in 2018.
 From 2018 to 2022, she was executive director of the Africa Center of the Institute of Enterprise.
-Since 2020, she has been the extraordinary Chair of Competitive Social Transformation of the Complutense University of Madrid.

-She is currently the focus of an investigation by the courts in regard to her alleged illegal appropriation of industrial property, among other cases.
+Since 2020, she has served as the Extraordinary Chair of Competitive Social Transformation of the Complutense University of Madrid.
+Since 2024, she has been the focus of an investigation regarding allegations of misappropriation of intellectual property, among other cases.

+On 19 June 2026 her passport was seized by the court investigating the allegations.
+She will not be able to travel outside Europe until such judicial measures are lifted.

+On 16 July 2026, the Madrid Provincial Court confirmed that Begoña Gómez would stand trial on charges of influence peddling and embezzlement.

 Early life and education

 Gómez was born in Bilbao.
-Her father is Sabiniano Gómez Serrano, and she has one brother, Miguel Gómez Fernández.
+Her father is Sabiniano Gómez Serrano, an entrepreneur in the erotic business, and she has one brother, Miguel Gómez Fernández.
 She spent most of her childhood in Valderas, in the province of León, where she moved not long after her birth.
 As a young woman, Gómez moved to Madrid to study.

-Qualifications

-Although she indicated in her curriculum vitae that she obtained a bachelor's degree in marketing from ESIC University, a private business and marketing school, a journalistic investigation by Okdiario revealed, with documentary evidence and statements by fellow students and the school's director, that she actually followed a marketing programme at M&B School of Marketing and Business, a private entity, and that what she obtained was a diploma, not a degree with official value, so her level of studies is a Spanish Baccalaureate.
+Although she indicated in her curriculum vitae that she obtained a bachelor's degree in marketing from ESIC University, a private business and marketing school, a journalistic investigation by Okdiario revealed, with documentary evidence and statements by fellow students and the school's director, that she actually followed a marketing programme at M&B School of Marketing and Business, a private entity, and that what she obtained was a diploma, not an officially recognized degree, so her level of studies is a Spanish Baccalaureate.
 Subsequently, she took two courses in tertiary education at a non-degree level: one in business management and another in business administration, business relations, and data management.